-DWS 2021 User Guide (PDF): User guide that provides instructions for using the DWS software.
+DWS 2021 User Guide - User guide that provides instructions for using the DWS software.

 ERAS 2021 Season DWS and MyERAS Training - A recording of the "ERAS 2021 Season DSW and MyERAS training” webinar held on May 27, 2020 is now available.
 This videos provides an overview of the DWS and MyERAS functionality and address questions commonly asked by DWS users and applicants.

 New AAMC data helps medical students develop a smart residency application strategy